ts4z/barge-rulebook/src/preface.md

 technical limits as to what we can provide.
 I apologize in advance if I am unable to accomidate some suggestions.

+### Acknowledgements

+Cliff "deadhead" Matthews recommended mdbook to me, which provides a much better web interface for the rulebook, as well as some valuable advice on getting mdbook working.
+Patrick Milligan has provided some valuable TeX feedback that I have yet to integrate.

 ### Preface from the 2021 Edition

 (This section has been slightly abridged from the 2021 edition.)